Asanjena/tech_230_AWS/VPC.md

 ## 3) Connect internet gateway to vpc

-Afte setting the internet gateway, you should see a green bar at the top of the screen with the option to click on 'attach to vpc'
+After setting the internet gateway, you should see a green bar at the top of the screen with the option to click on 'attach to vpc'

 1. Click on 'attach to vpc'
 2. Under **available vpc**, search for your name/ vpc, click on the one that appears and attach to internet gateway